| Title: | Feature Extraction and Statistics for Time Series |

 data with seasonal periods of 2 (biannual), 4 (quarterly), 6 (bimonthly),

 and 12 (monthly).
-This method is specified using the seats()
+This method is specified using the seats() function in

 the model formula.